hellbox/srob-migration/content/reviews/wait-your-turn.md

 name = "Wait your turn"
 title = "Wait your turn"
 dek = "Arlie Russell Hochschild went to Louisiana to uncover what Republican voters really think.
-What she found there might just help us figure out how to bring the country closer together." type = "Review"facebookauto = "Strangers In Their Own Land contains at least one solid epiphany on the red-state/blue-state divide." twitterauto = "Strangers In Their Own Land contains at least one solid epiphany on the red-state/blue-state divide." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/strangers-in-their-own-land.md"]
+What she found there might just help us figure out how to bring the country closer together." type = "Review" facebookauto = "Strangers In Their Own Land contains at least one solid epiphany on the red-state/blue-state divide." twitterauto = "Strangers In Their Own Land contains at least one solid epiphany on the red-state/blue-state divide." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/strangers-in-their-own-land.md"]